Trust Committee Meetings for the City of Seattle Voluntary Deferred Compensation Plan

 The Alternate Payee will be allowed to designate a beneficiary or beneficiaries for the sub-account.

-The Alternate Payee will be responsible for keeping the Plan Administrator informed of changes in address, and the City or its Plan Administrator shall not be responsible for the failure to receive notices or the Alternate Payee's failure to timely exercise options under the Plan because of the Alternate Payee's failure to keep the Plan Administrator informed of address change.
+The Alternate Payee will be responsible for keeping the Plan informed of changes in address, and the City of Seattle, Plan, nor Prudential Retirement shall not be responsible for the failure to receive notices or the Alternate Payee's failure to timely exercise options under the Plan because of the Alternate Payee's failure to keep the Plan informed of address change.

-City of Seattle Deferred Compensation Plan investment options
+- Simply log on to your City of Seattle Deferred Compensation Plan account at www.retirement.prudential.com,

 Vacation and Sick Leave Conversions

-The Deferred Compensation Plan (DCP) allows an employee separating from City employment due to retirement, termination, or resignation to convert accrued vacation leave into their DCP account.
-In addition, retiring employees - if their union has not accepted or voted for HRA VEBA - may convert up to 35% of their accrued sick leave into their DCP.
-Click here to read the 2006 Plan amendment.
+The City of Seattle Deferred Compensation Plan allows an employee separating from City of Seattle employment due to retirement, termination, or resignation to convert accrued vacation leave into their Plan account.
+In addition, retiring employees - if their union has not accepted or voted for HRA VEBA - may convert up to 35% or 25% of their accrued sick leave into their Plan account.
+Other compensatory pay may also be available to convert.
 Click here for HRA VEBA voting status for unions who are part of the Coalition of City Unions.

-If you are separating from City employment and want to convert eligible accrued leave to your DCP account you will need to:
+If you are separating from City of Seattle employment and want to convert eligible accrued leave to your Plan account, you will need to:

-Leaving Your Money in the Plan – Leave all your funds in the Plan until you decide to withdraw them at a later date using one of the other options listed below.
-To avoid substantial federal tax penalties, you must begin distribution no later than April of the year after the year in which you turn age 70½.
-While the money remains in the Plan, your account will continue to be adjusted for investment earnings or losses on remaining funds, and you will receive the benefit of low administrative costs and City oversight.
+Leaving Your Money in the Plan – Leave all your funds in the Plan until you decide to withdraw funds at a later date using one of the other options listed below.
+To avoid federal tax penalties, you must begin distribution no later than April of the year after the year in which you turn age 70½.
+While the money remains in the Plan, your account will continue to be adjusted for investment earnings or losses on remaining funds, and you may receive the benefit of low administrative costs and Plan governance oversight.

 Taking Some of the Money Out Soon – You may elect to receive taxable payments in a number of ways.
 Remember that your account will continue to be adjusted for investment earnings or losses on remaining funds.
 Although any distribution will be based on your account’s value as of the transaction date, let’s assume your account balance is $36,000 on the day you initiate action.

 Note: Retired public safety officers are eligible to take a special pre-tax distribution.
-As permitted by federal law, retired public safety officers may direct that qualified health, accident and long-term care insurance premiums be paid directly from the individual's deferred compensation account; up to $3,000 annually can be exempted from taxation.
+As permitted by federal law, retired public safety officers may direct that qualified health, accident and long-term care insurance premiums be paid directly from their Plan account; up to $3,000 annually can be exempted from taxation.

 Moving Your Money to another Eligible Plan – You also have a number of options.
-A rollover will not be taxed if funds are transferred according to legal requirements.
-The transfer or rollover will be based on your City account’s value as of the transaction date.
+A rollover will not be taxed if funds are transferred per legal requirements.
+The transfer or rollover will be based on your Plan account value as of the transaction date.

 Required Minimum Distributions

-The Internal Revenue Service requires that you begin distribution of your Deferred Compensation Plan account no later than April 1st of the year after the year you turn age 70½.
+The Internal Revenue Service requires that you begin distribution of your City of Seattle Deferred Compensation Plan account no later than April 1st of the year after the year you turn age 70½.
 If you wait until this date, you will receive two taxable distributions; one for the year in which you turned age 70½ and the other for the year following the year you turned age 70½.
-However, if you continue your service with the City beyond age 70½, your distribution shall be no later than April 1st of the calendar year following the calendar year in which you leave City service.
+However, if you continue your service with the City of Seattle beyond age 70½, your distribution shall be no later than April 1st of the calendar year following the calendar year in which you leave City of Seattle service.